Deciphering the global production network from cross-border firm transactions: Materials and Methods

 \subsection{Network analysis}

-\textbf{Community detection} We use the Stability algorithm of \citet{delvenne2010stability} to detect communities in the SC and AI networks.
-The algorithm detects partitions on a range of scales corresponding to random walker time on the network.
-The higher the resolution, the longer the time, the larger (and fewer) the communities.
+\textbf{Community detection} We use the Stability algorithm of \cite{delvenne2010stability} to detect communities in the SC and AI networks.
+The algorithm detects partitions on a range of 'scales' corresponding to the 'time' spent by a random walker exploring the network.
+The lower the time, the smaller (but more numerous) the communities detected.
+The longer the time, the larger (and fewer) the communities.
 We use the 'full' (non-linearised) specification for a directed Laplacian, with 100 iterations.
 In the SI we show the number of communities, variation of information across the iterations (a low value tells us we find similar partitions for different random seeds), and the stability score for our set of partitions corresponding to a range of timescales.

 \textbf{Modularity score} We use the Modularity score to compare the connectivity of the subgraph induced by each of our sector-specific supply chains (EV batteries and semi-conductors) to 100k randomly generated subgraphs of the same size.
-Modularity \citep{newman2006modularity} compares the connectivity of a community to what would be expected under a random null model - in this case a network in which the node degree is preserved but the edges randomised.
+Modularity \cite{newman2006modularity} compares the connectivity of a community to what would be expected under a random null model - in this case a network in which the node degree is preserved but the edges randomised.

-Effectively, we decompose the directed Modularity score proposed by \citet{leicht2008community} to evaluate a set of communities for a full network, and use it instead to evaluate the connectivity of a subgraph (i.e., a single community).
+Effectively, we decompose the directed Modularity score proposed by \cite{leicht2008community}, which aims to evaluate the connectivity of a set of communities in a network, and use it instead to evaluate the connectivity of a single subgraph (i.e., a single community).
 This is mathematically coherent as Modularity is a sum over the connectivity within communities.
 Specifically, we compute:

 for node pairs $i,j$ in subgraph $G$, $X=A>0$ (unweighted adjacency matrix), $m$ is the number of edges in the full network, $Out_i$ is the out-degree of node $i$ and $In_j$ is the in-degree of node $j$.